RaVoTTi/Second-Brain/BooksV1/Books/The Decameron.md

-Certainly!
 Here's a detailed summary of "The Decameron," written by Giovanni Boccaccio, followed by a concise summary for quick reference.

 ### Detailed Summary